twitter/finagle/guide/_sources/FAQ.txt

        However, this will still hold if the client call was in the context of a Future combinator (ex. `Future#select`, `Future#join`, etc.)

-This is the source of the :API:`CancelledRequestException <com.twitter.finagle.CancelledRequestException>` --
+This is the source of the :API:`CancelledRequestException <com/twitter/finagle/CancelledRequestException>` --
 when a Finagle client receives the cancellation interrupt while a request is pending, it fails that request with this exception.
-A special case of this is when a request is in the process of establishing a session and is instead interrupted with a :API:`CancelledConnectException <com.twitter.finagle.CancelledConnectException>`
+A special case of this is when a request is in the process of establishing a session and is instead interrupted with a :API:`CancelledConnectionException <com/twitter/finagle/CancelledConnectionException>`

-You can disable this behavior by using the :API:`MaskCancelFilter <com.twitter.finagle.filter.MaskCancelFilter>`:
+You can disable this behavior by using the :API:`MaskCancelFilter <com/twitter/finagle/filter/MaskCancelFilter>`:

 .. code-block:: scala